kcotias/react-native-starter/README.md

 # Bootstrap React-Native

 Script built to make React-Native development easier.
+Based on https://github.com/App2Sales/a2s-cli

 # How to use